Please Stop Calling This Actress

 "Some paunchy little grizzled dude is not going to be compared — this isn’t a direct comparison to Jen and Thom, but two men who are very different are not going to be compared to each other," Granik said in an interview with Refinery29, adding, "That comparison to me is a salivating form of a long strand drool of greed in our culture.
 The insidious greed of panting ‘Is it going to happen?'
 It’s just very gross."

-That message is what worries Granik, who fears that McKenzie might fall prey to the Hollywood machine geared towards marketing young women as objects of sexual desire.
+That message is what worries Granik, who fears that MacKenzie might fall prey to the Hollywood machine geared towards marketing young women as objects of sexual desire.

 Advertisement